Rigidity of Asymptotically Hyperboloidal Initial Data Sets with Vanishing Mass: Rigidity

 Moreover, Lemma \ref{|X|=N} states $\nu \psi_1=\mathbf{i}\psi_1$ and $\nu \psi_2=-\mathbf{i}\psi_2$.
 Thus,

 where $\nu=|\nabla u|^{-1}\nabla u$ is the unit normal vector to the level sets of $u$.

-Then following the calculation in \cite[Section 3.3] {HZ24}, we have $|\nabla u|^{-\frac{1}{2}}\psi_1$ is a parallel spinor on $\Sigma$ when $n$ is odd.
+Then following the calculation in \cite[Section 4.3] {HZ24}, we have $|\nabla u|^{-\frac{1}{2}}\psi_1$ is a parallel spinor on $\Sigma$ when $n$ is odd.
 The even case is similar and addressed in \cite{HZ24}.

 Based on the decay estimates of $u-v$, we conclude that the level set of $u$ is asymptotically flat.
-Therefore, the level set is flat due to the existence of a parallel spinor. \end{proof}
+Therefore, the level set is flat due to the existence of a parallel spinor, and the second fundamental form follows by $\nabla^2 u=-|\nabla u|k$. \end{proof}

 Next, we construct a coordinate system based on the flatness of the level sets.

 \begin{proposition} There exists a coordinate system $(u,w_1,\dots, w_{n-1})$ such that